clstmbrly/fpki-guides/pages/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-You may need to delve deeply into Certification Authorities' relationships in the FPKI, but they are complex!
+You may need to delve deeply into Certification Authority relationships in the FPKI, which are complex!
 You might also want to analyze certificates or download them.
-To help you, the FPKI Crawler offers useful tools to:

-* Visualize CA relationships, including cross-certified CAs
-* See how CAs validate to the Federal Common Policy CA (COMMON)
-* Analyze certificate data
-* Download certificates

-###
+The FPKI Crawler can help you.

 * [FPKI Graph](#fpki-graph)
 * [FPKI Crawler Outputs](#fpki-crawler-outputs)
   * [Public Certificates for Reporting and Analysis](#public-certificates-for-reporting-and-analysis)